Countdown to Final Crisis: Darkseid

-On Apokolips, Darkseid and Desaad discuss the coming of a time with existence being recreated with Darkseid as the architect.
-Darkseid has what appears to be a chess-board with pieces representing the Joker, Donna Troy, Green Arrow, the Flash, Holly Robinson, Batman, Jason Todd, Hawkman, Killer Croc, Martian Manhunter, Superman, Wonder Woman, OMAC, Jimmy Olsen, Nightwing, Duela Dent, and Black Adam.
-Later, as the New Gods Lightray and Sleez are killed by an unknown, mysterious figure, Darkseid converses with a concubine and Desaad.
-When the concubine comments on Darkseid showing a moment of weakness, Darkseid kills her and tells Desaad to remove the vocal cords from the next concubine.
-The conversation is witnessed by Forager of New Genesis, who is spying on them to see if Darkseid is responsible for the recent murders of the New Gods.
+On Apokolips, Darkseid and DeSaad discuss the coming of a time with existence being recreated with Darkseid as the architect.
+Darkseid has what appears to be a chess-board with pieces representing Joker, Donna Troy, Green Arrow, Flash, Holly Robinson, Batman, Jason Todd, Hawkman, Killer Croc, Martian Manhunter, Superman, Wonder Woman, OMAC, Jimmy Olsen, Nightwing, Duela Dent, and Black Adam.

+Later, as the New Gods Lightray and Sleez are killed by an unknown, mysterious figure, Darkseid converses with a concubine and DeSaad.
+When the concubine comments on Darkseid showing a moment of weakness, Darkseid kills her and tells DeSaad to remove the vocal cords from the next concubine.
+The conversation is witnessed by Forager, who is spying on them to see if Darkseid is responsible for the recent murders of the New Gods.
 Forager is attacked by a guard and escapes.
 The Deep Six are killed soon afterwards by the same mysterious figure.
-Darkseid shows knowledge of the New Gods dying across the galaxy and the mystery figure killing them, and decides to use the New Gods as pawns in a complex scheme intended to result in his rule of the entire Multiverse.
+Darkseid shows knowledge of the New Gods dying across the galaxy and the mystery figure killing them, and decides to use the New Gods as pawns in a scheme to rule the Multiverse.

 Mary Marvel is brought before Darkseid, who tells her that he wants a sorcerer and that she is it.
-Mary narrowly escapes Darkseid's clutches with the help of Desaad, who intervenes just in time to distract the villain after she turns down his offer, causing a brief scuffle between them.
+Mary narrowly escapes Darkseid's clutches with the help of DeSaad, who intervenes in time to distract the villain after she turns down his offer, causing a brief scuffle between them.
 Eclipso assures Darkseid that she will bring Mary back.
 Darkseid later restores Mary's powers and orders her to capture Jimmy Olsen.
-Later, Darkseid is about to siphon Jimmy's superpowers from him before his son Orion emerges from a boom tube, apparently killing him after ripping his heart out.
+Later, Darkseid is about to siphon Jimmy's superpowers from him before his son Orion emerges from a boom tube and kills him.
 The Monitor Solomon places a chess piece of Darkseid onto the Source Wall as a memento of his victory.